Mujeeb-Cognine/Target-SeleniumPython/README.md

 4) Rename the Project name from the Directory field by removing the "Target-SeleniumPython" from the path and renaming it to **UserName-SeleniumPython** example:- C:\Users\Mujeeb Rahaman\Downloads\Mujeeb-SeleniumPython (In Mujeeb system)
 6) Click the Clone button.
 (Wait till the project opens)
-7) Click on the Terminal side nav.
+7) Open the Terminal from side nav.
    ![image](https://github.com/Mujeeb-Cognine/Target-SeleniumPython/assets/144911937/540cf0f6-2f6c-4d8c-b4da-d6103f2c10e9)
 8) Run the **git fetch** command
 9) Run the **git checkout YourBranchName** command